10 Things to Know About Athens Music

 Athens is known for its contributions to the rock and roll canon—our lil’ town birthed R.E.M., the B-52s, Pylon, Widespread Panic, Neutral Milk Hotel, of Montreal and Drive-By Truckers, among others—but there’s a lot more going on locally.
-Hip hop continues to boom, with regular rap showcases found downtown and elsewhere.
-Roots music, including country and Americana, can be found just about everywhere.
-The Latinx scene is hot, too—more on that below.
+Hip hop continues to boom, and the Latinx scene is hot, too.
+Roots music, including country and Americana, can be found just about everywhere, as can experimental and genre-defying acts.

 As more Athenians start families, there’s been an increased focus on kid-centric music.
 The leader of the pack is Nuçi’s Space, a resource center that offers health services to musicians, plus rehearsal rooms and Camp Amped, where local youth learn to start their own bands.
 Girls Rock Athens operates a similar program for female and nonbinary kiddos, while Full Moon Studio’s Oconee School of Rock serves nearby Watkinsville.